huseyindeniz/oar.apps.webspa/README.md

     - Runs the integration tests.
     - If the integration tests fail, rejects the PR.
 Sends a notification to the Dev and the QA Team.
     - If the integration tests succeed, merges the requester branch with the qa.
 Sends notification to the QA Team.
-    - At this point, QA Team need to test the application by theirselves.
+    - At this point, the QA Team need to test the application by theirselves.
-    - If their tests fail, QA Team Lead reverts back the branch to the previous state.
-And sends report to the Dev Team.
+    - If their tests fail, the QA Team Lead reverts back the branch to the previous state.
+And sends a report to the Dev Team.
-    - If their tests succeeded, QA Team Lead create a PR to the dev branch.
+    - If their tests succeed, the QA Team Lead create a PR to the dev branch.
 2. <b>dev-pr</b>:
     - Triggers on PRs to the dev from the qa.
-    - Run the unit tests.
+    - Runs the unit tests.
     - If the unit tests fail, rejects the PR.
-Sends a notification to the Dev Team.
+Sends a notification to the QA and the Dev Team.
     - If the unit tests succeed, goes on next steps.
     - Runs the integration tests.
     - If the integration tests fail, rejects the PR.
 Sends a notification to the Dev and the QA Team.
-    - If the integration tests succeed, merges with the dev.
-Sends notification to the Dev Team Lead.
+    - If the integration tests succeed, merges with the qa.
+Sends a notification to the Dev Team Lead.
-    - At this point, the Dev Team Lead decides to send PR to master if the milestone features completed.
+    - At this point, the Dev Team Lead decides to send a PR to the master if the milestone features completed.
 3. <b>master-pr</b>:
     - Triggers on PRs to the master from the dev.
     - Runs unit tests.
 If fails, rejects PR.
-If successful, go to next step
+If successful, goes to next step.
-    - Run integration tests.
+    - Runs integration tests.
 If fails, rejects PR.
 If successful, merges with dev.
 4. <b>master-push</b>:
     - Triggers on pushs in master.
     - Builds deployment packages.